hrubanj/webpage/_posts/2024-02-28-compacting-sql-tables.markdown

 There is `date`, `item_name`, and a value that changes over time (`count` in this case).

-In a lot of rows, the count remains the same, and only the date changes.
+In many rows, the count remains the same, and only the date changes.
+This example has only a few rows.
+Imagine a more realistic use-case–table with millions or billions of rows.
-The example table has only a few rows, but imagine that a larger table that has millions of products and thousands of dates.
-If you can compact it and record only changes, you can save a ton of rows.
+If you compact it and record only changes, you'll save a ton of space.

 The compacted version can look something like this: